Basilica of San Vitale: Mosaic art

 The central section is surrounded by two superposed ambulatories.
 The upper one, the matrimoneum, was possibly reserved for married women.
-A series of mosaics in the lunettes above the triforia depict sacrifices from the Old Testament: the Hospitality of Abraham (Genesis 18:1–16), and the Sacrifice of Isaac; the story of Moses and the Burning Bush, Jeremiah and Isaiah, representatives of the twelve tribes of Israel, and the story of Abel and Cain.
+A series of mosaics in the lunettes above the triforia depict sacrifices from the Old Testament: the Hospitality of Abraham (Genesis 18:1–16), and the Sacrifice of Isaac; the story of Moses and the Burning Bush, Jeremiah and Isaiah, representatives of the Twelve Tribes of Israel, and the story of Abel and Cain.
 A pair of angels, holding a medallion with a cross, crowns each lunette.
 On the side walls the corners, next to the mullioned windows, have mosaics of the Four Evangelists, under their symbols (angel, lion, ox and eagle), and dressed in white.
 Especially the portrayal of the lion is remarkable in its ferocity.

-The cross-ribbed vault in the presbytery is richly ornamented with mosaic festoons of leaves, fruit and flowers, converging on a crown encircling the Lamb of God.
+The cross-ribbed vault in the presbytery is richly ornamented with mosaic festoons of leaves, fruit, and flowers, converging on a crown encircling the Lamb of God.
 The crown is supported by four angels, and every surface is covered with a profusion of flowers, stars, birds and animals, including many peacocks.
 Above the arch, on both sides, two angels hold a disc and beside them a representation of the cities of Jerusalem and Bethlehem.
-They symbolize the human race (Jerusalem representing the Jews, and Bethlehem the Gentiles).
+They symbolise the human race (Jerusalem representing the Jews, and Bethlehem the Gentiles).